-People whose writings or teaching she has learned from include Peter Levine, Berns Galloway, Zaid Hassan, Arnold Mindell, Myrna Lewis, Blaine Donais, Kay Pranis, Nkem Ndefo, Staci Haines, Resmaa Menakem, Bonnie Miller, Camille Dumond, adrienne maree brown, Chris Cavanagh, Paolo Friere, Annahid Dashtgart, Shakil Choudhury, Tina Lopes, Barb Thomas, Gary Reiss, Vanessa Reid, Hilary Linton, Elizabeth Hyde, Jared Norton, Christine Kim, Otto Scharmer, Eric Shragge, Nancy Jackson, Bonnie Burstow, Diana Gonzalez, and Erika Thorne.
+People whose writings or teaching she has learned from include Peter Levine, Berns Galloway, Zaid Hassan, Arnold Mindell, Myrna Lewis, Blaine Donais, Kay Pranis, Nkem Ndefo, Staci Haines, Resmaa Menakem, Bonnie Miller, Camille Dumond, adrienne maree brown, Chris Cavanagh, Paolo Friere, Annahid Dashtgart, Shakil Choudhury, Tina Lopes, Barb Thomas, Gary Reiss, Vanessa Reid, Hilary Linton, Elizabeth Hyde, Jared Norton, Christine Kim, Otto Scharmer, Eric Shragge, Nancy Jackson, Bonnie Burstow, Diana Gonzalez, Erika Thorne, James-Amutabi Connie Haines, and Amani Will Carey-Simms.
 A small sample of the many people who she has learned from through collaboration or conversation include, but are not limited to, Margaret Alexander, Shannon Thompson, Mahlon Evans-Sinclair, Pauline Hwang, Ali Sauer, Roxanna Vahed, Louise Pitre, Lyn Adamson, Aziz Choudhury, Virginia Hamilton, and the entire Prisoners’ Justice Action Committee (formerly of Toronto).

 Brook is deeply grateful for the many people and guides, too many to name, who she turns to for wisdom, support and enjoyment of work and life.
 Teachers come in many forms.